MicrosoftDocs/ai-builder/ai-builder-docs/prediction-overview.md

 Use the prediction model to explore business questions that can be answered as one the following ways:

-- From two available options (binary).
+- From two available options (binary)
-- From multiple possible outcomes.
+- From multiple possible outcomes
-- Where the answer is a number.
+- Where the answer is a number

 ## Binary prediction